5 things I’ve learned while studying Comedy Writing

 The collaboration has been transformative

-When I started this course the only module I was slightly nervous about was the collaborative one.
+When I started this Comedy Writing course the only module I was slightly nervous about was the collaborative one.
 I always thought I’d prefer to work alone; what if my group didn’t work well together?
 What if I wasn’t good enough?
 I was so wrong to be worried.
-From the very beginning of the course, we were encouraged to work with our peers, giving feedback and responding to constructive criticism.
+From the very beginning of the Comedy Writing MA, we were encouraged to work with our peers, giving feedback and responding to constructive criticism.
 That not only helps the writing but also builds a valuable bond amongst the cohort.
 When you put your work out there, it’s a real moment of vulnerability, but there is so much trust between us now.

 Many of my cohort work alongside studying on the course, and what I really love is the fact that we are spread all over the world - fellow students live in America, Hong Kong and Greece.
 There is also a real mix of ages and so there is a wealth of different experiences and cultures to work with and learn from.
 Bouncing ideas off each other and expanding on one another’s thoughts was pure joy; I went from being certain I’d prefer to work alone to being sure that there is nothing better than being in a bustling writers’ room.